 strategy_ret = position * ret

-)The point of this case is not that “people are irrational.”
-That would be too banal.
-The point is that irrationality can be described as a mechanism, tested as a model, and translated into concrete product, investment, and risk decisions.
-That is where the real value of behavioral finance begins.
+)The point of this case is not that “people are irrational”.
+That is too banal.
+The point is that irrationality can be described as a mechanism, tested as a model and translated into concrete product, investment and risk decisions.
+And that is exactly where the real value of behavioral finance begins.